MalloZup/saint-build/README.md

 By design, saint-build send new events **only** when needed, comparing them with old events stored in cache.
 The cache is builded with lightweight in memory clojure atoms.
 The events handler sent notifications to medium of choices.
+On a short-term the roadmap contains notifications, but other types of action can be implemented.

 # Quickstart: